UKE-SONG: PASTICHE with PARODY SONG-LYRICS.

 The Italian lyrics for this revised Canto are primarily Dante’s.
 Some lines were re-arranged, but to the extent possible the original 14th century Tuscan language was preserved.
 My English translation follows the Italian, with liberal adaptations for modern readers.

-See also the collaboration of G. Lightfoot and W. Shakespeare in my post of Aug '14
+See also the collaboration of G. Lightfoot and W. Shakespeare in my prior post .

 (to the tune of "The Wreck of the Edmund Fitzgerald")